 Rickets are caused by a deficiency of vitamin D, calcium, or phosphorus.
 If you don't have enough calcium or phosphorus in your bloodstream your body will react by taking these minerals from the bone, making the bones weak.
 However if you don't get enough vitamin D, your body won't absorb calcium and phosphorus properly.
 You need all three of these nutrients in order to have healthy bones.
 This is why milk is fortified with vitamin D. It is high in calcium and phosphorus naturally, and the vitamin D helps you absorb these minerals.

 - skeletal deformities such as bowed legs, curved spine and pelvic deformities

 The skeletal deformities usually show up in children who are still growing.
 Adults with a vitamin D deficiency will develop osteoporosis.

 Cases of rickets are still being found in the United States today, in fact it seems to be making a comeback in many countries.
-In developing countries it never really went away in the first place.
 This resurgence maybe due to children spending less time outdoors, or the recent advice to always use sunscreen.
 In October of 2008 the American Academy of Pediatrics doubled their recommended amount of Vitamin D for infants and children.
-Vitamin D is not available in a wide variety of foods, so you need to be more careful to make sure you are getting enough of this nutrient.
+Vitamin D is not available in a wide variety of foods, so you need to make sure you are getting enough of this nutrient.

-Our bodies can synthesize vitamin D in the presence of sunlight, however you need to have enough exposure to sun for this to happen.
+Our bodies can synthesize vitamin D in the presence of sunlight, however you must have enough exposure to sun for this to happen.
 If you live in the northern hemisphere, or use sunscreen every day, you may not be getting enough vitamin D through sunlight.
 You can read more about how much sunlight you need to meet your vitamin D requirements at Eating Well on the Planet Earth.
-You can also get vitamin D through the following foods:

 Vitamin D is measured in milligrams (mg).
 See your daily requirement for vitamin D.